-Samsung S Pen Pro vs S Pen: Which should you buy? | Pocketnow
+Samsung S Pen Pro vs S Pen: What's the difference and which should you buy?

 - It can use Bluetooth controls, gestures and supports the latest functionality.
 It can also copy and paste between two supported devices (All devices must be logged into the same Samsung account)

-- It can switch between two frequencies (there’s a dedicated switch), making it suitable to work with more devices, not just the Galaxy Z Fold 3.
+- It can switch between two frequencies (there’s a dedicated switch), making it suitable to work with more devices, not just the Galaxy Z Fold series.

-- It’s ideal for frequent S Pen users who take notes, draw and do other work with the stylus and need it on an everyday basis.
+- It’s ideal for casual S Pen users who take notes, draw, and do other work with the stylus and require it on an everyday basis.

-- You can use the SmartThings app to bring up the location information of the S Pen Pro, helping you to track it down
+- You can use the SmartThings app to bring up the location information of the S Pen Pro, helping you track it down

 S Pen: